 - Groups (or users) are added to Roles and the roles are configured to grant access to functionality in Anzo.
 Role permissions grant access to menus and screens in the Anzo and Administration applications.
-Access to functionality cannot be assigned to groups or users, only to roles. - 2.
-Groups and users are used to control access to individual artifacts-Project's Data Sources, Models, Mappings, Pipelines, Graphmarts, etc.-and your data that is stored in Anzo.
+Access to functionality cannot be assigned to groups or users, only to roles. - Groups and users are used to control access to individual artifacts-data sources, models, graphmarts, etc.-and your data that is stored in Anzo.